William Poole: Political views

 William Poole detested the Democratic Party's local political machine, Tammany Hall, because they accepted and included immigrants as members.
 Tammany Hall-affiliated street gangs also protected Irish Catholics from Poole's Bowery Boys, whom he sent to terrorize immigrants and keep them from registering to vote.
 Poole and the Bowery Boys were a de facto extension of the Know Nothings, a nativist and militantly anti-Catholic political party.
 According to the New Orleans True Delta, the purpose of the Know Nothings was "twofold – part religious, part political; and the ends aimed at the disenfranchisement of adopted citizens, and their exclusion from office, and perpetual war upon the Catholic religion."
 Originally, the Know Nothings were known as the Native American Party, but changed their name in 1855.
 Members of the Know Nothing Party had to "be a native-born citizen, of native-born parents, and not of the Catholic religion".
-The goal was to organize native-born White Anglo-Saxon Protestants to defend and preserve their religion and control of American politics from enfranchised Catholics, Jews, immigrants, and their descendants.
+The goal was to organize native White Anglo-Saxon Protestants to defend and preserve their religion and control of American politics from enfranchised Catholics, immigrants and their descendants.

 Poole was nominated by the Whig party in April 1848 as a candidate for alderman, representing the Sixth Ward.
 Poole fared poorly in the general election, receiving only 199 votes and tying for last place with his ticket-mate against four other candidates.

 In February of 1853, Poole was appointed to represent the Sixth Ward on the New York City Board of Education.